arangodb/docs/3.7/aql/functions-string.md

 The algorithm for token generation should be treated as opaque.

 - **length** (number): desired string length for the token.
 It must be greater or equal to 0 and at most 65536.
-A *lenght* of 0 returns an empty string.
+A *length* of 0 returns an empty string.
 - returns **randomString** (string): a generated token consisting of lowercase letters, uppercase letters and numbers